rahmatnazali/spireslayer/README.md

 save_editor = SaveEditor()
 ```

-For any custom path (e.g. other marketplace or OS), please specify the installation path when initializing the `SaveEditor` class:
+For any custom path (e.g. other marketplace or OS), please specify the installation path when initializing the `SaveEditor` object:

 ```python3
 from spireslayer.save_editor import SaveEditor